Baseflow/full-stack-on-rust/02-backend-webserver/README.md

 # Rest API

-Our backends are usually RESTful API's containing a number of functional features we would like to embed in this project.
+Our backends are usually RESTful APIs containing several functional features we would like to embed in this project.

-* [ ] http protocol handling
+* [ ] HTTP protocol handling
-* [ ] asynchronous request handling
+* [ ] Asynchronous request handling
-* [ ] implement REST api specification (GET, POST, PUT, DELETE)
+* [ ] Implement the REST api specification (GET, POST, PUT, DELETE)
-* [ ] json serialization
+* [ ] Json serialization
-* [ ] orm tooling for connecting to the database
+* [ ] ORM tooling for connecting to the database
-* [ ] open api v3 spec / including swaggerui.
+* [ ] Open API V3 spec / including swagger-ui.
 * [ ] Containerizing our API

 ## Pick your weapon
-Let's start with building a webserver first that is able to run on a particular portnumber and handle Http requests for us.
+Let's start with building a web server first that can listen on a particular port number and handle HTTP requests for us.
-There are a number of crates that can help us with this:
+Several crates can help us with this:

 * ActixWeb
 * Hyper